Skip to main content

 To customize search results:

-Select the content type from the Global Filters widget for which you would like to configure the search results page.
+1. Select the content type from the Global Filters widget for which you would like to configure the search results page.

-In the search panel, click Select Fields.
+2. In the search panel, click Select Fields.
 The Show/Hide Fields pop-up displays.

-Click to drag and drop the desired fields from Hidden Fields to Selected Fields for them to show up in the search panel, and vice versa.
+3. Click to drag and drop the desired fields from Hidden Fields to Selected Fields for them to show up in the search panel, and vice versa.
 You may use the search bar to filter for hidden fields.

-(Optional) Click to arrange the order of the fields.
+4. (Optional) Click to arrange the order of the fields.

-Click Update.
+5. Click Update.

 The search panel now reflects your changes.

 Certain fields are shown by default based on the action you are performing.
 For instance, if you are searching on multiple content types, the Type field automatically shows.
 These fields do not show in the Show/Hide Fields > Selected Fields list, but are visible on the search results page.
-For example, in the image above, the Update Date and Label field shown, but not present in the Selected Fields list.
+For example, in the image above, the Update Date and Label fields are shown, but not present in the Selected Fields list.

-Once you have the fields set for your search results, you can sort by which ever field you would like.
+Once you have the fields set for your search results, you can sort by whichever field you would like.

 Recent searches